 - Perfect for summer or a birthday

-Should you recreate this delicious upside down plum cake, please leave a comment below and don’t forget to tag me in your Instagram or Facebook post with @elavegan and #elavegan because I love to see your remakes!
+Should you recreate this delicious plum cake, please leave a comment below and don’t forget to tag me in your Instagram or Facebook post with @elavegan and #elavegan because I love to see your remakes!
 If you love vegan cakes, definitely also check out the following recipes:

 - Coconut Cake